oscardarwin/cv/index.md

 `July 2017 - September 2017` __R&D Specialist__, Grakn Labs Ltd., London, UK

-This summer internship was for a startup that makes next generation graphical database technology.
+This summer internship was for a startup that makes next generation graph database technology.
 My focus was on implementing novel algorithms for extrapolating probabilistic relationships between entries in the database.

 `July 2013 - October 2014` __Data Scientist__, Somo Global, London, UK